colbyfayock/hyper-bros-trading-workshop/README.md

 * [git](https://git-scm.com/)
 * Signed in to GitHub locally

 This means that you should have basic familiar with a terminal as we'll be using it to run commands.

-You can alternatively follow along using tools like [CodeSandbox](https://codesandbox.io/) but I won't be able to help you debug.
+> Not sure how to use a terminal?
+You still might be able to follow along, see how with [Getting Started Without a Terminal](https://github.com/colbyfayock/hyper-bros-trading-workshop/blob/main/help/Getting%20Started%20Without%20a%20Terminal.md)

 The **operating system** you use shouldn't matter as long as you can run commands with npm (or yarn if that's your thing).